DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 <a name="assumptions"></a>
 ### Assumptions for this lab, ***please copy our assumptions***
-* You are either using **11.2** or **19C** as your ***SOURCE DATABASE***
+* The ***SOURCE DATABASES*** used are **11.2** and **19C**
+  * The schemas used are as follow:
+    * 11g - MARKET
+    * 19c - HR
-  * This lab was not tested for other versions, should still work though.
+  * This lab was not tested for other versions other than 11.2 and 19c
-  * Your source database should be a lower version than the Autonomous going to.
+  * The source database must be a lower version than the Autonomous database
-* You have an Autonomous database (your target) provisioned, as well as a source database.
+* An Autonomous database (target) provisioned
+* Source databases provisioned
-* Your source database should have internet connectivity.
+* The source databases must have internet connectivity
-* For our lab, our source server is Red Hat Linux version 4.8.5-16.0.3
+* The source servers are running Oracle Linux
-* You have access to an OCI tenancy.
+* Access to an OCI tenancy
-  * You should have the ability to create buckets.
+  * Ability to create buckets
-  * You should be able to create an authentication token (we will go into steps below.)
+  * Ability to create an authentication token (steps below)
-  * You should have the ability to create an Autonomous database.

 **Downloading/Generating**